docker/docs/content/billing/scout-billing.md

 ## Manage your subscription

 To access your subscription details, go to the **Billing** section for your personal account or organization that's subscribed.
 In the **Docker Scout Team** section, select **Change plan**.
-Here you can find your renewal date, invoice history, or cancel your plan.
+In your billing details portal, you can find your renewal date, invoice history, or cancel your plan.

 Renewals charge to the original credit card used to buy Docker Scout Team.

+### Cancel your subscription

+You can cancel your Docker Scout subscription at anytime.
+Your subscription features remain available until the end of your billing period.

+1. In the billing details portal, find your current plan.
+2. Next to the name of your Docker Scout plan, select **Cancel plan**.
+3. Review the details for your subscription, then select **Cancel plan** to confirm.

+### Renew a canceled subscription

+You can renew a plan that you canceled at anytime.

+1. Find the canceled plan in the billing details portal.
+2. Next to the name of your canceled Docker Scout plan, select **Renew plan**.
+3. Review the details for your subscription.
+Note that you can't edit the number of repositories or the billing information.
+4. Select **Renew plan** to confirm.
+Renewals charge to the original credit card used to buy your subscription.